jsdir/react-fields/docs/manual.md

 Declared just like `Fields`, only with some new props.

-`Form` shares many of the same props as `Fields`, with noticeable additions:
+`Form` shares many of the same props as `Fields`, with a few noticeable additions:

 ```
 import { Form } from 'react-fields'